meilisearch/strapi-plugin-meilisearch-v4/README.md

 ### Custom Index Name

-By default, when indexing a content-type in Meilisearch the index in Meilisearch has the same name as the content-type.
+By default, when indexing a content-type in Meilisearch, the index in Meilisearch has the same name as the content-type.
 This behavior can be changed by setting the `indexName` property in the configuration file of the plugin.

 **Example:**